-The garden at Peckover House
+The gardens at Peckover

 The garden, as it is seen today, has a decidedly Victorian character and is justly celebrated as one of the most important town gardens surviving from this period.

 When the Peckover family moved into the Southwell's residence in the early 1790's their garden consisted of an area immediately behind the house.
 Beyond their immediate garden the family owned an orchard and 17th-century threshing barn.
 The family also owned farmland close to the house.

 Over 150-year period the Peckovers would nurture the garden - an extension of their philanthropic nature - acquiring numerous rare foreign plants and trees from plant hunters.